lresner/meetx/meetx_playbook.md

         for a given amount of time, taking turns (A talks, B listens, then B talks, A listens)
         12. Great resource: https://www.fctl.ucf.edu/teachingandlearningresources/coursedesign/assessment/content/101_tips.pdf

-**Avoid** “Does everyone understand?
+<span style="color:red">**Avoid**</span> “Does everyone understand?
 Cool?
 Does that make sense?”

 #### 4. Collaborative.

-- Most exercises are sturcutred to be completed in pairs or in groups.
+-"Learning to collaborate is **as** important as learning how to code (reinforced by guest speakers on filed trips).
-- "Collaborative learning" is emphasized as a value.
+- Most exercises are structured to be completed in pairs or in groups.
-- Guidelines are issued are to make everyone 'a student, everyone a learner.'
+- "Collaborative learning" is emphasized as a value (eg everyone 'a student, everyone a learner.')

 #### 5. Motivating
-- topical, challenging content
+- Topical, challenging content
-- looking for and acknolwedging progress (publicly and privately)
+- Looking for and acknolwedging progress (publicly and privately)

 ## V. Content Guidelines